-DIDACTIC ATTENDANCE POLICY
+DIDACTIC/LAB ATTENDANCE POLICY

-Students are expected to attend classes and lab.
-Points for attendance, punctuality, and professionalism may be given for each class.
-A phone call, text message, or email is appropriate and is expected if you will be late or absent from any didactic activity.
-Please store the appropriate phone numbers in your cell phone in case an unexpected situation arises.
+Students are required to attend classes and labs.
+A phone call, text message, or email is appropriate and is expected if students will be late or absent from any didactic activity.
+Students should store appropriate phone numbers in their cell phones in case an unexpected situation arises.